baptistemarchand/berror/README.md

 ```
 The metadata is kept in the chain,
 the final error will contain all the metadata of the errors that caused it.
-If two errors send the same metadata, the last one will override the first one.
+If two errors send the same metadata property, the last one will override the first one.

 ## Logging
 BError comes with a `log` function that makes it easy and short to log the error.